 Square dancing has been an important vehicle for both artistic expression and social recreation in this region since the arrival of the first white settlers.
 It is closely associated with traditions of fiddling and string band music, as well as traditions of solo dancing such as jig dancing.

 Square dancers in the Douglas County, Mo., area, especially Ava, maintain a distinctive tradition of square dance characterized by brisk tempos, the incorporation of solo jig dancing into square dances during transitional segments, and the participation of the callers as dancers.

 Traditional square dancing still takes place at least occasionally in some locations within the Ozarks.
 Additionally, Western square dancing, a pan-regional, popular-culture version of the art form that is related to traditional square dancing but does not have long-established local roots, has become popular among some Ozarks residents in recent decades.

-Experienced string band musicians from south-central and southwest Missouri who are thoroughly familiar with regional square dance traditions, led by guitarist Alvie Dooms of Ava, and fiddler David Scrivner of Mansfield, provide live musical accompaniment for the dancing.
-Joining them are fiddler Ashley Forrest Hull of Norwood, and banjoist Nathan McAllister of Neosho.
+Experienced string band musicians from south-central and southwest Missouri who are thoroughly familiar with regional square dance traditions, led by fiddlers David Scrivner and Ashley Hull Forrest, banjo player Nathan McAlister and guitar player Joel Hinds, provide live musical accompaniment for the dancing.